symfony/symfony-docs/components/dependency_injection/autowiring.rst

 when designing prototypes in early stages of large projects.
 It makes it easy to register a service graph and eases refactoring.

-Imagine you're building an API to publish statuses on a Twitter feed, which has to be obfuscated with ``ROT13`` (a special case of the Caesar cipher).
+Imagine you're building an API to publish statuses on a Twitter feed, obfuscated with `ROT13`_ (a special case of the Caesar cipher).

 Start by creating a ROT13 transformer class::